Von Willy Who?

 That was then and now life is pretty much a breeze due to the knowledge and medications.
 The three of us live with a nasal medication on hand for life’s bumps and bruises.
 If we need extensive dental care or even surgery then intravenous dosing of DDAVP is first choice for prevention.
 We attend the local chapter’s events, meetings, and stay informed.

-Fundraising iRednplenty3s not difficult especially when you are sincere and use a story or two of how VWD affects your entire family.
+Fundraising is not difficult especially when you are sincere and use a story or two of how VWD affects your entire family.
 Don’t think for a minute that your loved ones brush it off and aren’t concerned.
 Giving your friends and family information on VWD and even hemophilia is vital.
 Folks aren’t learning about bleeding disorders in school and it’s not even in everyday conversations.
 All of us have sadly had to explain to a nurse or even a doctor what VWD is.
 That alone has caused us to jump on a soapbox because the National Hemophlia Walk is to raise not only funds but awareness.
 Get informed, inform your friends and family, and fundraise.
 Together someday these bleeding disorders will be in ordinary conversations and ALL medical staff will know too.

 Visit the team fundraising page for Red ‘N Plenty.